-NOTE 1: On private property where termination is less than 7 feet above a sidewalk, driveway, deck, porch, veranda or balcony, use of a listed cap is suggested.
-(See vents components pages.)
+NOTE 1: On private property where termination is less than 7 feet above a sidewalk, driveway, deck, porch, veranda or balcony, used of a listed cap is suggested (See vents components pages).

-NOTE 2: Termination in an alcove space (spaces only open on one side and without an overhang) are permitted with the dimensions specified for vinyl or non-vinyl siding and soffits.
-1. There must be at least 3 feet minimum between termination caps.
-2. All mechanical air intakes within 10 feet of a termination cap must be a minimum of 3 feet below the termination cap.
-3. All gravity air intakes within 3 feet of a termination cap must be a minimum of 1 foot below the termination cap.
+NOTE 2: Termination in an alcove space (spaces only open on one side and wit an overhand) are permitted with the dimensions specified for vinyl or non-vinyl siding and soffits.

-NOTE 3: Location of the vent termination must not interfere with access Figure 4.4
+NOTE 3: Location of the vent termination must not interfere with access to the electrical service.